KDE/kde-builder/doc/chapter_04/conf-options-table.md

 Module setting overrides global

-Set this option to `true` to make kdesrc-build create VS Code project files (.vscode directory) in the module source directory.
+Set this option to `true` to make kde-builder create VS Code project files (.vscode directory) in the module source directory.